 ASU ShapingEDU Storytellers in Residence are education changemakers skilled in the arts of communicating and engaging communities through meaningful stories.
-During this year-long role, Storytellers in Residence will amplify the impact of ShapingEDU's 10 Actions, initiatives and community work, telling the story of ShapingEDU and inviting conversation.
+During this year-long role, Storytellers in Residence will amplify the impact of ShapingEDU's 5 Calls To Action, initiatives and community work, telling the story of ShapingEDU and inspiring conversation.

 Tom Haymes has almost 40 years of technology experience culminating in his role as design team leader for the West Houston Institute, an integrated innovation center for Houston Community College.
 He has been a Technology Director for a college of 20,000 students, a teacher, managed innovation teams across a wide range of projects, and has developed a series of strategies around technology adoption and integration (The Three-E Strategy, the IdeaSpaces Strategy, The ELITE strategy, and the Hybrid Plus Strategy).
 He has published articles on a wide range of topics from technology adoption to military history.
 He was formerly a contributing editor to the New Media Consortium and served on the board of their futuring project, The Horizon Report.
 He maintains a consulting business at ideaspaces.net where he consults on technology assessment, professional development, organizational/systems design, designing integrated environments for teaching and learning, and digital futuring.